Pre-Arrival Online Welcome Week

 The video is embedded via the YouTube platform.
 Google's privacy policy applies.

-You have been admitted to the University of Kassel?
+You have been admitted to the University of Kassel!
 Congratulations!
-We would like to give you tips and advice for your studies as early as possible and introduce you to important service facilities.
-The Pre-Arrival Online Welcome Week takes place via Zoom and in English.
-Come along and bring all your questions with you.
-Questions can of course also be answered in German.
-You can also network with your fellow students online.
-We look forward to welcoming you to Kassel in person soon.
+We would like to give you helpful information about your studies as early as possible along with introducing you to important locations and support services.
+The Pre-Arrival Online Welcome Week takes place in English via Zoom.
+We can answer any questions you may have.
+Of course, your questions can also be answered in German.
+Furthermore, you can take this time to meet your fellow students before arrival.
+We look forward to welcoming you in Kassel soon.

 Program overview

-1.30 -2.30 pm.
-Welcome to Kassel for all new international students
+2:00 -3:00 pm.
+Welcome to Kassel for our new international regular students (BA- and MA-students)

 The International Office introduces itself and gives you general information about studying in Kassel, your arrival, health insurance, visa, enrollment...

-Exchange students will receive additional information on enrollment, learning agreement, contact persons and general questions
+Exchange students will receive detailed information on enrollment, the learning agreement, key contact people and answers to general questions during the Zoom meeting.
+We are looking forward to seeing you there!

 Find out more about how you can meet new people and make friends during your studies.
-The Welcome Center's team of tutors will introduce you to exciting excursions.
-The Leo will show you where you can study and get support for learning strategies.
+The Welcome Centre´s team of tutors will introduce you to exciting excursions.
+The Leo´s will show you where you can study and get support for learning strategies.
+The ESG and KHG also have great activities and events.
 You can also find out how to stay fit during your studies from the University Sports team.
-Of course, the Language Center with all its offers should not be missing: Buddy, Tandem, Sprachen Er-Leben.
-You will see how you can get to know locals and make friends.
+Of course, the Language Centre with all its offers should not be missing: Buddy, Tandem, Sprachen Er-Leben.
+Do you like making music?
+Then join us and get to know the student orchestra inprogress.
+We will teach you how you can get to know locals and where you can make friends.

 Still no roof over your head?
-Get to know the Studierendenwerk and find out everything you need to know about finding accommodation.
-You will also be introduced to the social and psychological counseling services if you need help during your studies.
+Get to know Studierendenwerk and find out everything you need to know about finding accommodation.
+You will also be introduced to the social and psychological counselling services if you need help during your studies.

-If you would like to work alongside your studies, the Career Service will show you how to find a job and what you need to bear in mind.
+If you would like to work while you are studying, Career Services will show you how to find a job and what you need to keep in mind.

 Contact person: